 Some posts on BeccaBlogsItOut.com may contain affiliate links.
-This means that if click those links and register or make a purchase, I might receive a commission, at no extra cost to you.
-Thank you for your support.
+This means that if you click those links and register or make a purchase, I might receive a commission, at no extra cost to you.
+Thank you so much for your support!

 I know that some of you will already be sick of the “C” word – Christmas in July has become a major thing, right?
 I swear it gets earlier every year – we’ll have Christmas in March next!
 But bear with me.
 I want to talk about how to get organised now, to save time later.

 That’s the real benefit of starting Christmas so early.
 The more organised you are, the less stressful December is.
 You know, when everyone else is rushing around, braving the shops (or praying that their online orders will be delivered on time), I plan on watching Christmas films with my kids and drinking hot chocolate with cream and marshmallows..

 So how do we do it?

 If you take nothing else from this blog post, take this – LISTS!
 Say it with me – LISTS!
 This is the mistake I made last year and that’s how I know that lists are key to an organised Christmas.
 I started buying Christmas gifts in July last year, but didn’t write anything down.
 So I didn’t know when to stop!
 I just kept buying – convinced that I hadn’t bought much, until I got it all out of the loft to wrap it.
 We ended up saving half of it for the twins’ birthday, so it wasn’t a complete disaster, but Mr Becca nearly had a heart attack when he saw how much we’d bought.
 So, this year – Lists.